liangzengxu/DACL-LSBG/README.md

-Here's the translated content in English:

-## Implementation of DACL-LSBG Object Detection Model in PyTorch
+## Implementation of GalCenterNet Model in PyTorch
----Deep Learning-based Accurate Center Localization for Low Surface Brightness Galaxies
+---Automatic Search for Low Surface Brightness Galaxies from SDSS images Using Deep Learning

 ### Prerequisites
 scipy==1.2.1